mattdecamp/decamp.dev/about.md

 # A bit about me:

-My name is Matt DeCamp, a front-end web developer and music industry professional based in Athens, Georgia.
+My name is Matt DeCamp, and I am a front-end web developer and music industry professional based in Athens, Georgia.

-While my web experience dates back to the age of [GeoCities](https://en.wikipedia.org/wiki/Yahoo!_GeoCities), I've been building websites professionally for a little over a decade for clients and friends across industries.
+While my web experience dates back to the age of [GeoCities](https://en.wikipedia.org/wiki/Yahoo!_GeoCities), I've been building websites professionally for a little over a decade for clients and friends across various industries.

 ## You mentioned the music industry...